unneon/icie/README.md

 ## Requirements

-- [ci](https://github.com/matcegla/ci) has to be installed and in `~/.cargo/bin`
+- [ci](https://github.com/matcegla/ci) has to be installed and in `~/.cargo/bin`.
+Make sure to use the newest version from the master branch
-- POSIX conformance is required temporarily
 - Config should be created at `~/.config/icie/config.json` (example config provided below)

 ## Example config